rayringston/CPE-322/Lab 8/README.md

 # Lab 8 - Data Analysis

 ## Overview
-This lab introduces various methods of data analysis

-Note: get more data and update pics
+This lab introduces various methods of data analysis, using the system data obtained in lab 7.
+By using various python packages, like numpy, scipy, and matplotlib, these programs anaylzed the input data and visualized with numerous plots.
+After, the programs used the Keras package to produce a linear regression model to predict future values.

 ## Installations
 To install the necessary python pacakges, I used the command ```pip install -U numpy scipy scikit-learn matplotlib pandas keras```.
 Since tensorflow